 Whether you’re temporarily or permanently relocating, you’ll need to forward your mail.
 Otherwise, the postal service will have no idea of where to ship your mailing items.

 Once all that’s finished, you’ll need to change your mailing address with every website you have an account with.
-Also, you’ll need to change your address with USPS.
-You can either do this online or get a Mover’s Guide packet and fill out PS Form 3575.
+Also change your address with USPS.
+Do this online or get a Mover’s Guide packet and fill out PS Form 3575.

 5. Monitor Your Accounts